aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Once you’re done testing your shiny new site, press <kbd>Ctrl</kbd> <kbd>C</kbd> to stop the Site.js server.

+    ### You have access to very basic, ephemeral statistics

+    If you look at the terminal window, you will see an address you can hit to see basic statistics about your site.
+This is a cryptographically secure address that others cannot guess if you want to keep your statistics private.
+If you want to share them with the world, just share the URL.
+Also, the statistics are not stored anywhere and will reset when you restart the server.
+They’re there for you to get a better idea of how your site is being used and to see if there are any errors like missing pages, not to spy on people.

   3. ## Cha-cha-cha changes!

     Static sites are all well and good but you were promised a chat app and you can’t build that with a fully static site.
 So let’s take a quick look at how we can create dynamic apps with Site.js.